Observatory Systems

 - Semi Automatic -

-RD-400 CLAMSHELL DOME on RISER 200 and control system: € 33.010,-
+RD-400 CLAMSHELL DOME on RISER 200, with control system: € 33.010,-

 - Full Automatic -

-RD-400 CLAMSHELL DOME on RISER 200 and control system: € 34.210,-
+RD-400 CLAMSHELL DOME on RISER 200, with control system: € 34.210,-

 all prices are tax free